derijkp/genomecomb/README.md

 GenomeComb
 ==========
-A program for the analysis of genome and transciptome sequencing data Copyright VIB and University of Antwerp
+A program for the analysis of genome and transcriptome sequencing data Copyright VIB and University of Antwerp

 Purpose